VonettaOrinda/quotes/README.md

 # Quotes

+This is an angularr cli application that displays quotes, allows the user to input new quote, upvote , downvote and delete the quote.

+ # The live page

+The live page is (vonettaorinda.github.io/quotes/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Technologies used

+HTML5
+CSS
+[AngulerCLI]
+markdown
+Bootstrap

 ## Code scaffolding